ChrisDeFreitas/Electron-FolderView/readme.md

 ```

 ## ToDo
+- test Filter menu operations (encountered a bug that appears to be random where extensions were mixed up)
-- add version to zip file and clean up code so zip version runs out of the box
+- add version to zip file name; remove unnecessary values from the settings files
-- Add instructions on how to use zip file
-- Verify zip file works when repository cloned
 - create new dialog: view keyboardshortcuts.txt
 - selectList: allow Shift+Click to select a range of items
 - SFTP dialog: re-write with async/await